 Diana explains that if they don’t have this, the police are not going to protect them, and they might be robbed and kidnapped.
 Even with this, people were often robbed when criminals would push their way in.
 Despite a democracy having been put in place in the country, the police force and the government were still corrupt, so help was not easy to get.
 The country is poor and with it comes crime and corruption, she says.

-The host Mom is home and greets me warmly.
-She also leans in to kiss me on both cheeks and I flinch.
+The host Mom is home and greets me with a hug.
+She also leans in to kiss me on both cheeks.
+I flinch.
 Diana failed to tell me about this part of their culture.
 Like any true blooded American, I like my space and we don’t greet strangers this way, maybe a handshake.
 A few feet are comfortable, so I realize this will take some getting used to.
 I love the warmness of the host family Mom, though.

 The house itself is cement and plaster.
 It is built very sturdy, and everything is tiled.
 The sturdy structure protects the building from earthquakes, the host Mom tells me.